|a monstrosity perpetrated by,|

 When a game is auto-completed the score is counted the same as though you had correctly entered all of the remaining guesses by hand.
 If you have made too many incorrect guesses this may result in a losing score of 70.

-If you wish to use the auto-completion feature to finish games in fewer than 64 guesses, you should pay attention to the green/yellow (or blue/orange) status lights in the navigation row.
-Words that have the yellow (or orange) light illuminated do not need to be solved immediately, as auto-completion will solve these when all sixty-four lights are illuminated.
+If you wish to use the auto-completion feature to finish games in fewer than 64 guesses, you should pay attention to the green/yellow (or orange/blue) status lights in the navigation row.
+Words that have the yellow (or blue) light illuminated do not need to be solved immediately, as auto-completion will solve these when all sixty-four lights are illuminated.

 Having said all that, it will usually take more than half the game to discover all of the possible letters in their correct positions, rather like the minimum number of moves in the game kilordle being around thirty guesses.